Anti Ligature Train The Trainer Training

 And this is also why Ofsted and CQC inspectors are continually requesting providers to evidence that staff are receiving ligature training to ensure that staff are equipped with the necessary skills and training to enable them to manage self-harm/ligature incidents and save lives.

-This training program is designed to meet the legal requirements set out by the HSE and the evidence required by Ofsted and CQC which you will need when they inspect you.
+This training programme is designed to meet the legal requirements set out by the HSE and the evidence required by Ofsted and CQC which you will need when they inspect you.

-What Does The Ligature Train The Trainer Course Cover?
+What Does The Anti Ligature Train The Trainer Course Cover?

 The course covers: